Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md

 ```C# Snippet:Construct_Client
 ArmClient client = new ArmClient(new DefaultAzureCredential());
 ```
-As you can see, authentication is now handled by Azure.Identity, and now just a single client is needed, from which you can get the default subscription and start managing your resources.
+As you can see, now authentication is handled by Azure.Identity, and just a single client is needed, from which you can get the default subscription and start managing your resources.

 ### Create a Resource Group